fledge-iot/fledge/docs/plugin_developers_guide/01_Fledge_plugins.rst

   === Fledge tasks:
   $

-You may also install new plugins directly from within the Fledge GUI, however you will need to have setup your Linux machine to include the Fledge package respository in the list of respositories the Linux package manager searches for new packages.
+You may also install new plugins directly from within the Fledge GUI, however you will need to have setup your Linux machine to include the Fledge package repository in the list of repositories the Linux package manager searches for new packages.